-The emulated SWD when the number of tracks overwritten is 1 is behaviorally the same as the regular disk.
-Hence, the difference in bandwidth of these two is pure overhead, irrelevant of how the emulated device is being used.
+The emulated SWD that overwrites one track is behaviorally the same as the regular disk.
+Hence, the difference in bandwidth between the two is pure overhead, irrelevant of how the emulated device is being used.
 The pure overhead for reads is higher than that of writes, but it is not affected by varying the number of tracks overwritten by shingled write, whereas write bandwidth decreases as number of tracks overwritten increases.

 The above behavior is expected, because for reads every sector has to be verified against the hash table to check whether it was overwritten by a previous write, which explains the higher overhead.
-Lower the number of hash table buckets, higher the chances of collision and the decrease in bandwidth, as the number of entries in the hash table grows.
+The number of hash table buckets determine the chances of collision and may affect bandwidth as the number of entries in the hash table grows.
 Having a hash table with high number of buckets reduces collision, and hence the reads are unaffected by the number of tracks overwritten in our results.